Exam Fee: $115

 Students who order and pay for an exam but decide to cancel with written notification before October 30, 2020 will receive a 100% refund.
 Cancellation requests submitted after October 30 and March 7, 2021 will receive a partial refund of $105.
 A non-refundable deposit of $10.00 will be retained for all exams that are ordered and then cancelled between October 30 and March 7, 2021.
 No exchange or re-selling of tests.
 To cancel your exam send an email to firstname.lastname@example.org no later than midnight PST on March 7, and include your name, student ID number, school you attend, and name of the exam you want to cancel.
 No shows or cancellation requests submitted after March 7, 2021 are not eligible for any refund.

 What if I finish the exam early?
 Can I leave early?

 There are provisions for students who become sick or injured during or right before testing.
-In case of such an emergency, please email firstname.lastname@example.org or call the emergency assistance line at 855-663-8348 .
+In case of such an emergency, please contact your school AP Coordinator IMMEDIATELY, and email firstname.lastname@example.org or call the emergency assistance line at 855-663-8348 .
 A doctor’s note may be requested.

 How do I get my scores?

 AP Exam scores will be available as of July via your free College Board student account – for more information, click HERE.